Suraj-Bhor/100-Days-of-ML-Code/README.md

 ## Day 65: 12<sup>th</sup> June 2020 : German traffic sign recognition challenge - Analysis
 * Did some analysis on the GTSR challenge.
 * Made some visualizations for the correctly and incorrectly classified classes of the images.

+## Day 66: 13<sup>th</sup> June 2020 : CIFAR 10 classification and In-house Kaggle Competition
+* Finished with the assignment 3 of the ZeroToGANs course by freeCodeCamp.
+* Task was to classify daily images of the CIFAR 10 dataset by using a normal feedforward neural  network and see how these networks perform with the CNNs.
+* Pariticipated in the in-house Kaggle Competition hosted by Jovian.ml where we have a multi-label image classification problem for developing models capable of classifying mixed patterns of proteins in microscope images.
+* The dataset is acquired in a highly standardized way using one imaging modality (confocal microscopy).
+However, the dataset comprises 10 different cell types of highly different morphology, which affect the protein patterns of the different organelles.
+Each image can have 1 or more labels associated to them.